ALANOODLE'S SCALE MODEL PORTFOLIO

 Doin' the dishes

-The light on the top back end of the Secondary Hull (the Aft Navigation Beacon in Trekkie Lore), absent from later versions of the kit, was made from section of clear sprue (the "trees" from molded model kits) and trimmed with a section of plastic soda straw.
-It was lit from underneath with a six volt lamp.
+The 1970s retooling completely eliminated a dome on the top back end of the Secondary Hull (referred to as the Aft Navigational Beacon or the Shuttle Bay Observation Dome in Trekkie Lore).
+A dome was made from a short section of quarter-inch diameter acrylic rod rounded over with a file and trimmed with a section of plastic tube.
+It was lit from underneath with a six-volt model railroad lamp.

 An' a one...